 It includes several walker accessories that a standard walker doesn’t have, such as a padded seat, storage bag, brakes, and more.

-Rollator walkers are also optimized for indoor and outdoor surfaces, specifically all-terrain ones.
-They have ergonomic hand grips, pneumatic tires that can smoothly maneuver through rough roads, and feather-touch hand brakes.
+Rollator walkers, considered the best rollator for outdoor use, are also optimized for both indoor and outdoor surfaces.
+They feature ergonomic hand grips, pneumatic tires that can smoothly maneuver through rough roads, and feather-touch hand brakes.

 Factors to Consider When Choosing the Best Walker